Lashkargah: Places of interest

-The Ghaznavid Empire fortress of Lashkari Bazar is located on the outskirts of the city.
-To the south, the great fortress of Bost, Qala-e-Bost, remains an impressive ruin.
-It is located near the convergence of the Helmand and Arghandab Rivers, a half-hour's drive south of Lashkargah.
-Qala-e-Bost is famous for its decorative arch, which appears on the 100 Afghani note (Afghan currency).
+The Lashkari Bazar, which contains a fortress built by the Ghaznavids, is located on the outskirts of the city.
+To the south, the great Fort of Bost remains an impressive ruin.
+It is located near the convergence of the Helmand and Arghandab rivers, a half-hour's drive south of Lashkargah.
+The Fort of Bost is famous for its decorative arch, which appears on the 100 afghani note (Afghan currency).
 As of April 2008, it was possible to descend into an ancient shaft about 20 feet across and 200 feet deep, with a series of dark side rooms and a spiral staircase leading to the bottom.
-In 2006 construction began on a cobblestone road to lead from the south of Lashkargah to the Qala-e-Bost Arch (known to readers of James A. Michener's Caravans as Qala Bist).
+In 2006 construction began on a cobblestone road to lead from the south of Lashkargah to the Fort of Bost.